jdcrecur/quilk-js-error-reporting/README.md

 <script src="<path to node modules>/dist/quilk-js-error-reporting.js"
         id="quilk-js-error-reporting"
         data-url="/some-other-url"
-        data-parse-inner='{"this":"is a test of even more data to analyse"}'
+        data-extra-json='{"this":"is a test of even more data to analyse"}'
 ></script>
 ```